SINHASantos/zetasql/README.md

-Functionally, nothing about the language, semantics, or the reference implementation will change; however, users and engine implementers must prepare for mandatory code changes: you will need to update the namespace from zetasql to zetasql, and update all dependency file paths that currently include "zetasql" in their name.
+Functionally, nothing about the language, semantics, or the reference implementation will change; however, users and engine implementers must prepare for mandatory code changes: you will need to update the namespace from zetasql to googlesql, and update all dependency file paths that currently include "zetasql" in their name.
 We will provide a detailed migration guide to help you navigate these updates smoothly.